Follow @scope_views

 Why do it?

-An honestly better reason is that you can get stuff you can’t here (Takahashi luggage?), or gear that you would have to wait months for.
-New models may also be available before you’ll find them here.
+You can also get stuff you can’t here (Takahashi luggage?), or gear that’s waitlisted.
+New models may also be available earlier.

 Choosing

-Few of these websites have explicit English sections, so Google translate is your friend (some other browsers don’t automatically translate).
-As you load pages they should quickly re-appear in a rough English translation.
-Safari on your iPhone, for example, doesn’t do this.
+Kyoei doesn’t have an English option, so Google translate is your friend (some other browsers don’t automatically translate).
+As you load pages they should quickly re-appear in English translation.

-The search works reasonably well, especially with codes rather than names (you’ll get hits from ‘FSQ-106’, but not from ‘Mewlon’).
+The translation used to be clunky, but it’s getting good now.
+The search works reasonably well too, especially with codes rather than names (you’ll get hits from ‘FSQ-106’, but not from ‘Mewlon’).
 You can also click on the logo for a manufacturer and work your way down from there.

 The Kyoei website lists on-stock items as ‘instant delivery’ and these are more likely to be discounted (and more likely to elicit a quick response when you enquire).